edvin/kdbc/README.md

-# JDBC DSL for Kotlin
+# SQL DSL for Kotlin

 KDBC is a simple, lightweight and elegant DSL for SQL Queries in Kotlin.
 The mini-framework is centered around extension functions to the `java.sql.Connection` class, extending it